CIS565-Fall-2012/Project3-Rasterizer/README.md

 -------------------------------------------------------------------------------
 NOTE:
 -------------------------------------------------------------------------------
 This project requires an NVIDIA graphics card with CUDA capability!
-Any card after the Geforce 8xxx series will work.
+Any card with CUDA compute capability 1.1 or higher will work fine for this project.
+For a full list of CUDA capable cards and their compute capability, please consult: http://developer.nvidia.com/cuda/cuda-gpus.
 If you do not have an NVIDIA graphics card in the machine you are working on, feel free to use any machine in the SIG Lab or in Moore100 labs.
 All machines in the SIG Lab and Moore100 are equipped with CUDA capable NVIDIA graphics cards.
 If this too proves to be a problem, please contact Patrick or Karl as soon as possible.

 -------------------------------------------------------------------------------
 INTRODUCTION:
 -------------------------------------------------------------------------------
-In this project, you will implement a simplified CUDA based implementation of a stanrad rasterized graphics pipeline, similar to the OpenGL pipeline.
+In this project, you will implement a simplified CUDA based implementation of a standard rasterized graphics pipeline, similar to the OpenGL pipeline.
 In this project, you will implement vertex shading, primitive assembly, perspective transformation, rasterization, fragment shading, and write the resulting fragments to a framebuffer.
 More information about the rasterized graphics pipeline can be found in the 10/15 class slides and in your notes from CIS560.

 The basecode provided includes an OBJ loader and much of the mundane I/O and bookkeeping code.
 The basecode also includes some functions that you may find useful, described below.
 The core rasterization pipeline is left for you to implement.